IntForOut/sham-wah/README.md

 ## ⛰️ About ⛰️

 Sham‑Wah is a web application currently being developed as part of the [IntForOut Project](https://www.umr-lastig.fr/intforout/).
-Designed as a companion to [OutdoorPressure](https://github.com/intforout/outdoorpressure) knowledge graph, it enables non‑experts to query and explore the graph through a user-friendly interface.
-It allows users to search and discover the wide range of resources (scientific papers, datasets, scripts, services, etc...) produced and used by the project’s research teams.
+Designed as a companion to [OutdoorPressure](https://github.com/intforout/outdoorpressure) knowledge graph, it enables non‑experts to query and explore the graph through a user-friendly interface, allowing users to search and discover the wide range of resources (scientific papers, datasets, scripts, services, etc...) produced and used by the project’s research teams.

 ### Try the Demo (GUI Only)